isha5258/Connect-4/README.md

 ---

 ## The History
-While it has been rumored that Captain Cook once played a similar game, The Connect 4 game was first trademarked in 1974 by Milton Bradly Company. with over a trillion possible outcomes, Connect 4 has become an iconic game for households.
+While it has been rumored that Captain James Cook once played a similar game, The Connect 4 game known today was first trademarked in 1974 by Milton Bradly Company.
+With over a trillion possible outcomes, Connect 4 has become an iconic game for households to play.
 <br>
 <br>